milosen/alparc/README.md

 The following describes how you can set up the software and run the experiments from the paper.

 ### Install Package
-The simplest is to clone this repository and install ARC in editable mode:
+The simplest is to clone this repository and install ALPARC in editable mode:
 ```shell
 pip install -e .
 ```

-If you want to use ARC as a package, you can install it directly from git with
+If you want to use ALPARC as a package, you can install it directly from git with
 ```shell
 pip install git+https://github.com/milosen/alparc.git
 ```